Pranprest/Booky/README.md

 # Booky
+## Overview
 A command line utility for bookmarking files for quick access

 With it you can:
 - Bookmark and delete your (aliases of) files at demand
 - Launch them and use them in pipes like regular files!
     > ```booky booky_source -o | code - ```
 - Cat them
 - Move their file locations
+- Whatever else you can do with pipes!

 Basically, Booky has the following options:
 ```